-If this all sounds labour-intensive then fear not – automation is your friend.
+If this all sounds labor-intensive then fear not – automation is your friend.
 Once someone lands in your ATS and moves between various stages in the candidate journey you should have triggers in place to send the right survey.
 With Starred for Candidate Experience we’ve got the perfect solution for this.
-Send a personalised invite to the right survey depending on where in the process your candidate is.
-By creating a landing page which thanks the candidate for giving their feedback, with StarredHR you can encourage your candidate to follow you on social media or perhaps subscribe to your newsletter with a click of a button.
+Send a personalized invite to the right survey depending on where in the process your candidate is.
+By creating a landing page that thanks the candidate for giving their feedback, with StarredHR you can encourage your candidate to follow you on social media or perhaps subscribe to your newsletter with a click of a button.
 An engaged candidate is a happy candidate.
 You can expect extremely high response rates here.Which candidate worth their salt would not respond to their potential employer’s invitation to communicate and connect?
 As already mentioned, the potentials for learning about your employer branding are huge when you work with feedback in the candidate journey.